HONORARY LIFE MEMBER

 The Seminar, held each September, offers illustrated talks on various aspects of Daniel wares, and contributions from visiting speakers help members distinguish Daniel items from those of other manufacturers.
 There is no museum or stately home with particularly strong exhibitions of Daniel wares.
 The magnificent display of porcelain brought by members to the Seminar provides the best opportunity to see and handle Daniel wares, and buy or sell them at the sales table.

 Members of the Circle include the eminent authors Michael Berthoud and Geoffrey Godden, whose pioneering books first brought the work of H & R Daniel to notice, as well as Brian Smith and Bryan Beardmore, authors of the current standard reference work Identifying Daniel Porcelain Tablewares, published by the DCC in 2009.
 This is now out of print and the planned update will be greatly expanded to incorporate the wealth of new information discovered since the first edition.
-Books on Daniel earthenware and ornamentals are also in progress.
-The top priority is a pocket guide to facilitate identification of Daniel items when other reference works are not readily to hand.
+Books on Daniel earthenware and ornamentals have been published, along with a Pocket Guide to facilitate identification of Daniel items when other reference works are not readily to hand.

 Circle also produces an illustrated full colour Journal twice a year